-Table : Examples of SRD applications used for M2M/IoT communications
+Table 5: Examples of SRD applications used for M2M/IoT communications

-According to the Radio Regulation, the use of satellite outside frequency bands with space allocations may be possible.
-However those applications would need to be operated under article 4.4 of the Radio Regulation.
-Such a use shall neither cause harmful interference nor claim protection.

 Above 1GHz, it is worth noting too that the frequency band 2400-2483.5 MHz is identified in Europe for Wideband Data Transmission Systems (e.g. Wi-Fi equipment) as per ERC Recommendation 70-03 [4].
 This frequency band which is used intensively by a huge number of Personal Area network PAN and Wireless Local Area networks WLAN is immediately adjacent to the frequency band 2483.5 - 2500MHz allocated to Mobile Satellite Service (space-to-Earth) in all ITU Regions.

+In addition, it should also be noted that a global harmonisation may be more difficult to achieve taking into account that SRD regulation is not subject to any provision in the Radio Regulations and the ITU SRD publications are limited to ITU-R Recommendations and Reports.

-Regulatory approaches
+Regulatory Aspects

 Earth-to-space transmissions:

 From a national legal perspective, the emissions from a radio device within a territory have to be authorised by the corresponding national administration.
 European regulatory framework provides a number of harmonised frequency bands that can be used by SRD applications, in particular frequency band 863-870 MHz.
 The emissions from a SRD application on the ground that comply with the technical conditions specified in the relevant general authorisation in the country where the system operate can obviously equally be received by a terrestrial receiver (e.g. acting as a relay or a base station in a data network) or by a space station without the need for additional regulatory measures.

+Taking into account Article 44 and 45 of the Constitution of the ITU and in accordance with provision No. 4.4 of the Radio Regulations assignments of radio frequencies in derogation of the Table of Frequency Allocations or other provisions of the Radio Regulations shall be avoided and may only be possible on certain expressed conditions.
+Such assignments shall neither cause harmful interference nor claim protection, which renders such satellite use opportunistic as it can benefit only from the protection which could be provided by the robustness of the technology.
+This may not provide sufficient guarantees to operate a commercial service as there are no guarantees that terrestrial operation would not become unacceptable for satellite operation (see also the separate paragraph on provision No. 4.4 further below).

-In CEPT, Recommendation ERC/REC 70-03 [4] contains a number of regulatory options that may be usable for uplink transmissions with various combination of power limits (25 mW or 500 mW) and maximum duty cycles (0.1/2.5/10%).
-It should however be noted that compliance with specified regulatory conditions may imply that some options are not available for satellite links as illustrated by some proposals contained in the addendum to CEPT Report 59 [5] i.e. the requirement in some bands that all devices within the radio network shall be under the control of network access points.
+In CEPT, Recommendation ERC/REC 70-03 [4] contains a number of regulatory options that may be usable for uplink transmissions with various combination of power limits (e.g. 25 mW or 500 mW) and maximum duty cycles (e.g. 0.1/2.5/10%).
+It should however be noted that compliance with specified regulatory conditions may imply that some options are not available for satellite links as illustrated by some proposals contained in the Addendum to CEPT Report 59 [5] i.e. the requirement in some bands that all devices within the radio network shall be under the control of network access points.

-Technical studies included in ECC Report 261 [6] consider the possible use of frequency band 862-862.4 MHz by SRDs with 500 mW-0.1% DC within specific networks (e.g. smart metering in rural or remote area and low density deployments).
+Technical studies included in ECC Report 261 [6] consider the possible use of frequency band 862-862.4 MHz by SRD with 500 mW-0.1% DC within specific networks (e.g. smart metering in rural or remote area and low density deployments).

 Overall, frequencies in the 860 MHz frequency range may be particularly suitable for delivering services in Europe for uplink transmission in the sub-GHz range.
 However, it may be of interest for CEPT to also identify future opportunities to promote harmonisation of a certain frequency range for both satellite and terrestrial M2M IoT operation on a global level.

-Finally, it should be noted that in such a context, receiving terrestrial SRD signal at space station is not protected and this uplink communication can only be achieved on a best effort approach

 Space-to-earth transmissions: